In-person worship services have been suspended due to the continuing risk level in Alpena County.

 We welcome all who have gathered to worship.
 The entire main floor--including restrooms--is wheelchair accessible.
 We provide the SoundMate Personal Listening System.
 Large print bulletins--including hymns--are available.

-The September issue of The Tartan is available online from the NEWSLETTER tab above in the drop down menu under "MORE..."
+The January, December, and November issues of our newsletter, The Tartan, are available online from the NEWSLETTER tab above in the drop down menu under "MORE...." at the top of this page.

-A few copies are available at the church.
+A few copies of the current month's edition are available at the church.

 During the season of Lent, we are part of an ecumenical series of simple soup and bread suppers followed by a worship service.